konstantin-lukas/butter-bot/README.md

 ### DBD_CHANNEL (OPTIONAL)
 This is a channel ID the bot uses to post Dead by Daylight codes it finds on the web.
+If you don't provide this variable, the bot won't crawl codes.

 ### ADMIN_ID (OPTIONAL)
 This is a user ID the bot messages when an error occurs.
+If you don't provide this variable the bot won't message logs to an admin on error.

 ### DEEPL_API_KEY (OPTIONAL)
 This is an API key the DeepL api, which the bot uses for the `/translate` command.
+If you don't provide this variable, the command will be unavailable.

 ### STEAM_API_KEY (OPTIONAL)
 This is a steam api key used for the `/common-games` command.
+If you don't provide this variable, the command will be unavailable.